 I have diverse tastes.
 I used to primarily play Euros but for the last few years I've moved back towards longer Ameritrash, some Wargames, and some CCG/LCGs.

-I play ~100 sessions of Bridge a year.
+I play ~100 sessions of tournament Bridge each year.

 I've reviewed ~175 games (at my site).
 I'm moving my reviews over here, but keeping commentary on my website.